Ficiao/Filip_Matanovic_Portfolio/docs/index.md

 * The gameloop of movement in the world and entering PvP and PvE matches was created
 * Match gameloop was created where the player combines words from random sixteen letters that are offered to him and does damage depending on the length of the word
 * The game also features PvP and PvE leaderboards
+* Laucher was made for the game, that keeps the game updated and shows patchnotes and version

 <p align="center">